SAIS-S2S-Technology/Roadmap/README.md

 ## License

-The contents of this repository are soucred under a [MIT License](https://choosealicense.com/licenses/mit/).
+The contents of this repository are sourced under a [MIT License](https://choosealicense.com/licenses/mit/).